 The only mandatory value is residual\tolerance, the tolerance used for the residual test; the keyword null disables the residual testing, disabling the computation of the test on the residual.
 The test mechanism is used to select what kind of test must be performed; currently, only norm (the default) and minmax are supported.
 The special value none means that the test is not actually computed; it is the default when the test is disabled by setting the tolerance to zero, or by using the keyword null; however, it can be restored to any mechanism for output purposes.
-The optional parameter scale is used to enable the scaling of the residual before performing the test; default scale factors can be set for each type of degree of freedom owner, and some entities allow individual scaling; by default, no scaling takes place.
+The optional parameter scale is used to enable the scaling of the residual before performing the test; default scale factors can be set for each type of degree of freedom owner, as seen for the control data item of Section 5.2.13; some entities allow individual scaling, as seen for nodes in Chapter 6; by default, no scaling takes place.
 A tolerance solution\tolerance to test the solution (the difference between the states at two iterations) is allowed, and also in this case a test mechanism can be chosen; by default, no test on the solution convergence is done.
 Currently, no scaling is allowed in the solution test.

 '''

 residual test by means of the norm

 tolerance: 1.e-6;

 residual test with minmax method

 tolerance: 1.e-6, test, minmax;

 residual test with norm method and scaling

 tolerance: 1.e-6, test, norm, scale;

 solution test

-tolerance: null, 1.e-9;

 '''

 '''

+tolerance: null, 1.e-9;

 residual and solution test

 (the first that succeeds breaks the loop)

 tolerance: 1.e-6, 1.e-9;

 residual test with computation of solution norm

 tolerance: 1.e-6, null, test, norm;

 '''